liulab-dfci/TRUST4/README.md

 		Optional:
-			--ref STRING: path to detailed V/D/J/C gene reference file, such as from IMGT database. (default: not used). (recommended) -o STRING: prefix of output files. (default: inferred from file prefix) -t INT: number of threads (default: 1)
+			--ref STRING: path to detailed V/D/J/C gene reference file, such as from IMGT database. (default: not used). (recommended) -o STRING: prefix of output files. (default: inferred from file prefix) --od STRING: the directory for output files. (default: ./) -t INT: number of threads (default: 1)
 			--barcode STRING: if -b, bam field for barcode; if -1 -2/-u, file containing barcodes (defaul: not used) --barcodeRange INT INT CHAR: start, end(-1 for lenght-1), strand in a barcode is the true barcode (default: 0 -1 +)